Hutchesontown C: Demolition

 Despite the work, the dampness problem was not solved.
-In early 1993 the City Council found that £15–20 million needed to be spent to make the flats habitable and the remaining tenants were decanted in preparation for demolition.
+In early 1993 the council found that £15–20 million needed to be spent to make the flats habitable and the remaining tenants were decanted in preparation for demolition.
 The modernist architectural conservation organisation DoCoMoMo protested at the decision and applied to Historic Scotland to have the buildings listed and preserved; they included the blocks as one of Scotland's key modernist monuments.

-On Sunday 12 September 1993, Glasgow City Council invited local people and the media to witness the 'blowdown' of the blocks at noon.
+On Sunday 12 September 1993, Glasgow District Council (now Glasgow City Council) invited local people and the media to witness the 'blowdown' of the blocks at noon.
 The public viewing area was placed too close to the building and debris hit the crowd, killing 61-year-old Helen Tinney who lived locally and injuring four others.
 Miles Glendinning and Stephen Muthesius's book Tower Block published the following year expressed the hope that it might also have "dealt a fatal blow to that most conspicuous ritual of Anti-Modernism–the demolition of tower blocks as public theatre".
-The inquiry into the accident revealed that the demolition contractor had used twice the amount of explosive necessary to fell the structures – no explosive demolition of a tower block was carried out in Glasgow for another 9 years, partly as a consequence.
+The inquiry into the accident revealed that the demolition contractor had used twice the amount of explosive necessary to fell the structures – no explosive demolition of a tower block was carried out in Glasgow for another nine years, partly as a consequence.

 Posthumous reputation

 The Royal Institute of British Architects' book about Spence's life and work, Basil Spence: Buildings and Projects, published in 2012, remarks that in hindsight, Hutchesontown C diverged sharply from Spence's other mass-housing projects and that there is a debate about whether his attempt to design a building with a "forceful, metaphoric character" was appropriate for mass housing.
 The book complains about the "indignant media cacophony" which accompanied debates about Hutchesontown C before it was demolished.

-The buildings were held up (along with other high rise estates such as Red Road) as monuments to the failure of Glasgow's post-war housing renewal policy, and despite their demolition they retain some notoriety.
+The buildings were viewed by contemporary critics (along with other flagship high rise estates in Glasgow such as Red Road) as monuments to the mistakes of the city's post-war housing renewal policy, and despite their demolition over 30 years ago they retain some notoriety.
 An exhibition at Gorbals Library paying tribute to Spence in early 2008 was heavily criticised by a former local Councillor, who noted that the blocks had become known as 'Alcatraz'.

 Low rise housing no greater than eight storeys high now occupies the site and was constructed in the 2010s.
 One of the blocks is named "Queen Elizabeth Gardens" and has distinctive end balconies as an architectural homage to the original Spence towers.